victormoukhortov/Wordpress-Deployment/README.md

 (Another) Wordpress Deployment Strategy
 ================================
-This is a simple command-line deployment tool for Wordpress using Python Fabric.
-It was built to be lightweight and idiomatic, and to avoid installation on target environments.
-At the moment it only depends on [Interconnectit's Search Replace DB CLI](https://github.com/interconnectit/Search-Replace-DB/tree/2.2.0) for database copying operations.
-Otherwise, unlike Capistrano, no external tools need be installed on target environments.
+This is a simple command-line deployment tool for [Wordpress](https://wordpress.org/) using [Python Fabric](http://www.fabfile.org/) (more or less a simple wrapper around SSH and bash).
+This tool uses ideomatic Fabric and is extremely light-weight.
+Python is not required to be installed on target environments.

+At the moment this tool only depends on [Git](http://git-scm.com/) and [Interconnectit's Search Replace DB CLI](https://github.com/interconnectit/Search-Replace-DB/tree/2.2.0) for database copying operations (optional, only required for the `db_copy` task).
+Otherwise, unlike Capistrano, you don't have to install anything on your servers.

+In conjunction with Git and [WP CLI](http://wp-cli.org/), this tool can be used to easily automate most Wordpress related taskes, including databse migration and pushing plugin updates.

 Assumptions
 --------------------------------
-* Using [My Fork](https://github.com/victormoukhortov/WordPress-Skeleton) of Mark Jaquith's Excellent Wordpress-Skeleton ([diff here](https://github.com/markjaquith/WordPress-Skeleton/compare/master...victormoukhortov:master))
+* Using [My Fork](https://github.com/victormoukhortov/WordPress-Skeleton) of Mark Jaquith's excellent Wordpress-Skeleton ([diff here](https://github.com/markjaquith/WordPress-Skeleton/compare/master...victormoukhortov:master))
 * Using git for version control

 Getting Started
 --------------------------------
 These instructions assume that you will be deploying to a local server.
 If you don't want to do this, you can install directly onto staging just as well.
-You will still need to fill in `local_config.py` if you want to synchronize your database to/from local.

-1. Clone [Wordpress Skeleton](https://github.com/victormoukhortov/WordPress-Skeleton) into your working directory.
+1. Clone my fork of [Wordpress Skeleton](https://github.com/victormoukhortov/WordPress-Skeleton) into your working directory.
 Be sure to use the `--recursive` flag to grab Wordpress as well.
 2. Reset origin to your own git server: `git remote set-url origin your-git-url-here.git` (should be a bare git repository).
 3. Copy `.gitignore`, `fabfile.py`, `config.py` and `local_config_sample.py` from this repository to your working directory
-4. Install [Search Replace DB CLI 2.2](https://github.com/interconnectit/Search-Replace-DB/tree/2.2.0) somewhere _outside of your web root_ on target environments (such as `~/.srdb`).
+4. Install [Search Replace DB CLI 2.2](https://github.com/interconnectit/Search-Replace-DB/tree/2.2.0) somewhere _outside of your web root_ on _all_ target environments (such as `~/.srdb`).
 5. Enter your data into `config.py` and `local_config_sample.py`
 6. Rename `local_config_sample.py` to `local_config.py`
-7. Commit and push your changes
+7. Commit and push your changes.
-8. Run `fab local setup`, then `fab local deploy` (If you are working with a symlink, just run `fab local db_create`)
+8. Run `fab local setup`, then `fab local deploy` (If you are working with a symlink, just run `fab local db_create`).
 9. Navigate to your local Wordpress URL and install the database.
 10. You can now run `fab staging setup` and `fab staging db_copy:local,options_table=yes` to setup your staging environment.

 ### Symlinks

 If your local deployment directory is a symlink to your working directly, please set `local_config.deploy` to `False`.
 This will stop the `deploy` task from running.
-This task  usually runs `git reset --hard HEAD` and will destroy your changes otherwise.
+This task  usually runs `git reset --hard HEAD` and **will destroy your changes** otherwise.

 Usage
 --------------------------------